 While preparing to draft its recommendations the Task Force considered various student perspectives, both positive and negative, towards institutions offering High Technology Programs.
-In general, student experiences were positive; however, the Task Force decided to pay special attention to the negative experiences to ensure proper student protection.
-Bureau staff compiled and presented to the Task Force a comprehensive summary of complaint categories about these programs.
-Public advocates provided links to blogs and articles that recounted in great detail individual student experiences while attending a High Technology Program, and Bureau staff included summaries of those experiences for the Task Force to review.
-The Task Force performed a robust review of the summary of the complaints from both the Bureau and industry websites.
+In general, student experiences were positive; however, the Task Force decided wanted to pay special attention to the negative experiences to ensure proper student protection.
+Bureau staff compiled and presented to the Task

+Force a comprehensive summary of complaint categories about these programs.
+Public advocates provided links to blogs and articles that recounted in great detail individual student experiences while attending a High Technology Program, though they were unable to provide such students to appear before the Task Force despite a number of requests. and Bureau staff included summaries of those experiences for the Task Force to review and - While Public Advocates insisted that students with complaints about High Technology Programs existed, it was unable to provide such students to appear before the Task Force despite a number of requests.
+Notwithstanding, the Task Force performed a robust review of the summary of the complaints from both the Bureau and industry websites.
 This review was considered when the Task Force's recommendations were being determined.
 This report includes attachments of and references to the aforementioned complaints, testimonials, meeting minutes, meeting webcasts, and expert opinion.